vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;margin-left:15px" alt="Home Assistant logo" height="100px"></a>

-Maybe you have one or more vendor-locked hubs with its own smart sensors, and each hub has its own app.
+Maybe you have one or more vendor-locked hubs with their own smart sensors, and each hub has its own app.
-And ALL your data is stored in the big guys cloud.
+And ALL your data is stored in the big guys' cloud.
-And there is no way you can let them work nicely together or combine it in one app.
+And there is no way to let them work nicely together or combine them in one app.

 "Home automations with Home Assistant" you heard about it, you read about it, and it all sounds as the holy grail!
 You've made the choice to dive into the rabbit hole called "Home Assistant" (aka HA).